platformps/2020_03_DO_Boston_casestudy_part_1/documentation/README.md

 ### A. Install Java: ###

-Install OpenJDK 8 on your Master VM:
+Install OpenJDK 8 on your Master VM by running the following command:

     sudo apt-get install openjdk-8-jdk

 ### B. Install Docker: ###

-Install Docker on your Master VM:
+Install Docker on your Master VM.
 Ensure you are following the most up-to-date documentation: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 Installation requires you to run the following commands on your Master VM: